From tiny bytes to terabytes of information — how to upload them all to your Google Drive.

-Google Cloud Storage, which is a sort of the big brother for Google Drive, is positioned by Google as a serious enterprise service.
+Google Cloud Storage, which is a sort of the big brother for Google Drive, is positioned by Google as an enterprise service.
 It’s primarily used by large organizations for hosting server backups & collecting significant amounts of analytical data that is necessary for conducting their business.

-In addition to unlimited storage space, Google Cloud Storage also boasts of improved security, advanced storage tiers, access to object’s metadata, and other features that are not available elsewhere.
+In addition to unlimited storage space, Google Cloud Storage also boasts improved security, advanced storage tiers, access to objects’ metadata, and other features that are not available elsewhere.

 There are several ways to transfer huge amounts of information to Google Cloud.

-- If you need to move your data to Cloud Storage from another online storage provider, such as Amazon S3, and you have to resort to Storage Transfer Service.
+- If you need to move your data to Cloud Storage from another online storage provider, such as Amazon S3, you'll need to use Storage Transfer Service.
 It’s a multistage operation that involves programming, but is very flexible as you can set up preferences for your transfer in a number of ways.

 For what it’s worth, Google Cloud Storage is not really made of everyday routine work with digital assets, so many businesses are still better off with the usual Google Workspace corporate packages.
 To move your files from Google Cloud Storage to Google Drive, you once again have to resort to programming with the help of Google Cloud API.

 Read about the difference between Google Drive and Google Cloud Storage in detail.